Updated: May 21, 2021

 If you are in the state of Kentucky, please call the state COVID-19 hotline for an evaluation of your symptoms and guidance for your next steps: 800-722-5725.

-Many of the symptoms of COVID-19 are similar to those of influenza.
 Call your health care provider and discuss your symptoms.
 Stay home and self-isolate if possible.
 If you feel sick with fever, cough and have difficulty breathing AND you have been in contact with someone diagnosed with COVID-19 or have traveled to one of the high-risk areas, make sure your health care provider knows.

 Get expert care at home